jchatel/quickmail-next-docs/billing-and-payments/managing-your-quickmail-subscription.md

 | **Support** | Expert Support | Priority Expert Support | Priority Expert Support |
 | **Free Trial** | 14-Day Free Trial | 14-Day Free Trial | — |

+FYI: Each email account has a daily sending quota of 1,500 emails, but the monthly email limit cap still applies.

 ## How to View Your Current Subscription?